SaschaJohn/mb2130-docker/ReadMe.md

 Both points are solved with this driver distribution.

-The current version can be pullerd from hub.docker.com:
+The current version can be pulled from [hub.docker.com](https://hub.docker.com/repository/docker/darkmessiah/ubuntu/general):

 ```shell
 docker pull darkmessiah/ubuntu:qus1